a-basuony/ReactMeals/README.md

 This website is licensed under the MIT License.
 See the LICENSE file for details. <br>

 📧 Contact
-If you have any questions or issues with the website, please contact the owner of the repository, Ahmed Basuony. by Ahmed Basuony
+If you have any questions or issues with the website, please contact the owner of the repository, Ahmed Basuony. <br>
+by Ahmed Basuony